dailymotion/vast-client-js/docs/api/vast-tracker.md

 const vastTracker = new VASTTracker(vastClient, ad, creative);
 // For a companion ad
 const vastTracker = new VASTTracker(vastClient, ad, creative, companion);
+// With the initial muted state const vastTracker = new VASTTracker(vastClient, ad, creative, null, muted);

 // Without a client instance
 const vastTracker = new VASTTracker(null, ad, creative);